kartik1000/hacktoberfest-ideas/README.md

 |# 2|Provides the category your idea belongs|No|
 |# 3|Provides the author/s who came up with the idea|No|

+## Note to wholesome persons who share their ideas

+The current process to accept pull requests is by manually reviewing them and accepting them, so don't panic if its not accepted immediately!

 ### So far these are the ideas the community has shared!

 |Idea|Category|Author|